Buckhorn Sign 2019.png

 It started as a hobby and is the most expensive hobby I've ever had.
 I have somewhere between 3,000 to 4,000 maple trees on my land.
 In 2015 we installed a pipeline to tap approximately 1800 and tap more every year.
 I built my first three sap cookers, however in 2016 I purchased a Leader Evaporator with a capacity of evaporating 300 gallons per hour.
 This evaporator was put into service in February 2017 after building a new shack.

-Recently, I moved to Sundance, Wyoming where I sell my syrup and other items at farmer's markets and stores, returning every spring to Wisconsin for syrup season.
+Recently, we moved to Lebo, Kansas where I sell my syrup and other items at markets and stores, returning every spring to Wisconsin for syrup season.

 MapleSyrupNutritionHeader.jpg